So I have had this little cabinet in my home my entire adult life.

 So let me tell you about the deal of the century.

-I needed six knobs to replace the original knobs on this cabinet.
+I needed knobs to replace the original knobs on this cabinet.

-Because they were getting nasty looking and since I had already done a really crappy job of spray painting them white, I needed new ones.
+Because they were getting nasty, and since I had already done a really half-ass job of spray painting them, I needed new ones.

-Here is a tip: don’t try and save money by spray painting knobs.
+Here is a tip: don’t try to save money by spray painting knobs.

 Go out and buy new ones.

-Don’t believe HGTV or other bloggers when they tell you how easy it is.
+Don’t believe HGTV or other DIY bloggers when they tell you how easy it is.

-So I was at Hobby Lobby a few weeks ago looking for new knobs for this project and found some really cute turquoise ones on sale for 50% off.
+So I was at my craft store a few weeks ago and found some really cute turquoise knobs on sale for 50% off.

-I want to say they were $4.99 originally less half off and I needed six.
+$4.99 originally minus half off, and I needed six.

-And I was pretty much ok-ish with spending 20 bucks on the knobs because basically this project wasn’t really costing me anything but a can of spray paint.
+And I was okay-ish with spending 20 bucks on the knobs because basically this project wasn’t costing me anything but a couple cans of spray paint.

-Then I happened over to the clearance section and found these babies:
+Then I happened to see the clearance section and I found these:

 I couldn’t believe it.

-But here is the thing, anytime anything cute is on clearance for that low?
+But here is the thing, anytime anything cute is on clearance for that low, there is a catch.